Jeli Workflows (Legacy)

 A workflow consists of three components:

-- Scope: The the workflow's scope includes the trigger for what initiates the workflow, and additional conditions that the trigger must meet.
+- Scope: The scope of the workflow includes the trigger for what initiates the workflow and additional conditions that the trigger must meet.

-- Frequency: The workflow's frequency defaults to once per incident but can also be set to occur every time the conditions and/or trigger for the workflow are met.
+- Frequency: The frequency of the workflow defaults to once per incident but can also be set to occur every time the conditions and/or trigger for the workflow are met.

 - Actions: Actions are the most substantial part of the workflow; the tasks that the workflow automates.